louisboilard/.config/README.md

 buffers.

-Tagbar plugin for tags.
-Toggle on/off with F9.
-Requires ctags installed on the system. (not super useful when using a file type that has LSP enabled).

-Theme/colorscheme: neodark.
+Theme/colorscheme: onenord, neodark...
+Just make sure you're using a 256color term.

 #### Workflow:

-Open vim at the root of the project (ideally), then use fzf with ctrl-p to open the file finder and find the file you want to work on.You can then work in that buffer.
+Open vim at the root of the project (ideally), then use telescope with ctrl-p to open the file finder and find the file you want to work on.
 To open another file simply do ctrl-p again and select the other file.
 If you want it in a split do ctrl-v once the file is selected, else simply do enter.
-To switch between the two most recent buffers, use ctrl-^ (very very useful for when there are only two buffers opened).
+To switch between the two most recent buffers, use ctrl-^ (<F2>) (very useful for when there are only two buffers opened).
 To navigate between multiple buffers, do :b <tab> and simply select the one you want to open.
-I suggest always having vim opened once the session is started and use another tmux tab to use the terminal for other purposes.
+To split do ctrl-v in normal mode.
+To search for files that contain a string do <leader><space> in normal mode, to search for files containing the string on cursor do <space> in normal mode (uses ripgrep).
+Use ctrl-o/ctrl-i to travel through the jumplist for easy navigation.

 ## Tmux